karldw/second_year_paper/data_notes.md

 ## Medical Expenditure Panel Survey (MEPS)

-The data could be useful, but they are restricted.
+The data could be useful, but the ones I want are restricted.

 ### Component event files
 |||